foundryvtt/crucible/docs/To-Do List.md

 [✓] Reduce the amount of damage resistance granted by ancestries [✓] Style skill section headers more similarly to other tabs [ ] Add basic descriptions for every skill
-[ ] Implement 8 basic ancestries as Items
-[ ] Implement 8 basic backgrounds as Items
-[ ] Implement all basic weapon types as Items
-[ ] Implement all basic armor types as Items
 [✓] Implement all [[PlaytestTalents]]

 # For Combat Playtest